 Is it worth it?

 Setting goals is always worth it and whilst coming up with monthly goal ideas can be tricky, it isn’t impossible.
 You’ve just got to ask yourself what you want and work out what’s achievable.
 It you’re still drawing a blank though, then perhaps you should try to get out the rut you’re in before attempting to set new goals.
-This list of inspirational quotes should give you a boost.
+This list of inspirational quotes and these motivational tips should also give you a boost.

 How do you come up with monthly goal ideas?
 Do you find the process difficult?
-Let me know in the comments below.
+If you’re interested in goal setting, then you should check out my productivity section.